-Nevomo develops the next generation of High-Speed Railways (HSR), based on magnetic levitation, linear motor and autonomous control systems, which can be subsequently transformed into a vacuum version.
+Nevomo develops the next generation of High-Speed Railways (HSR), based on magnetic levitation, linear motor and autonomous control systems, which can be subsequently compatible with a vacuum version (hyperloop).
 We are the only company in the world able to gradually implement hyperloop-inspired solutions as an upgrade for the railway industry.

 Nevomo is in no way affiliated with Elon Musk and SpaceX.
 Elon Musk was the creator of the modern concept of hyperloop, but our company is only partly inspired by this idea.
 However, part of the team had the opportunity to meet him during the finals of the SpaceX Hyperloop Pod Competition in the USA, in which our student team participated twice.

-The magrail system is a unique magnetic rail technology operating on existing railway tracks at a speed of 300 km/h - 550 km/h.
+The MagRail system is a unique magnetic rail technology operating on existing railroad tracks at a speed of 300 km/h - 550 km/h.
 This hybrid solution allows both magnetic vehicles and conventional trains to operate on the same lines.
-The magrail system can be subsequently transformed into a vacuum version - hyperrail, allowing movement with max. speed of 600 km/h on regular lines and 1000 km/h on High-Speed Lines.
-Our last stage - vacuum railway (hyperloop) will require new, dedicated infrastructure and vehicles will move at speeds up to 1200 km/h.
+Our last stage - vacuum railroad (hyperloop) will require new, dedicated infrastructure and vehicles will move at speeds up to 1200 km/h.
 The subsystems tested in the first two generations will be used here.

 Our solution is to modernize the existing tracks with a linear motor installed between the existing rails and with levitation plates mounted on the sides of the track.
 The linear motor has a form of a third rail mounted on the track axis and will be used for propulsion and braking of vehicles.
 Levitation plates will be used to lift the vehicle above the surface and to stabilize the vehicle sideways.
 As for the existing magnetic rail solutions, both presented solutions (Transrapid and JR Maglev) require a long process of building a completely new, expensive infrastructure.
 They are also active systems, which means that to obtain levitation it is necessary to directly supply energy to electromagnets both in the vehicle and on the track.
 Our system is passive - levitation is the result of vehicle movement.
 A train at a certain speed will automatically start pushing itself away from the track.